funkyfuture/deck-chores/docs/usage.rst

     default: ``deck-chores``

-    The label namespace to look for job definitions.
+    The label namespace to look for job definitions and container options.

 .. envvar:: LOG_FORMAT